 In many ways, web design goes hand in hand with marketing.
-Many experienced marketers frequently discuss how important it is, how much it costs, where to get it…these are all pertinent topics and questions.
+Many experienced marketers frequently discuss how important it is, how much it costs, and where to get it…these are all pertinent topics and questions.
 But few people actually take the time to explain exactly what web design involves.

-On this page, we’ll cover everything that goes in to a web design project, so you know exactly what you’re paying for the next time you outsource web design work.
+On this page, we’ll cover everything that goes into a web design project, so you know exactly what you’re paying for the next time you outsource web design work.

 Want to create a custom website?

 As a quick preface: you’ve probably heard the two terms web design and web development used together frequently.

 The two definitely do go together, as all websites require some work in both areas to be fully functional and streamlined.

 For the purpose of this article, you can think of web design primarily as the visual aspects of a website, and web development as the backend, more technical work.

 These three “languages” are the backbone of most websites and are the three biggest tools in a web designer’s toolbox.
 They’re all technically “languages,” although HTML and CSS are not technically considered to be true programming languages.

 HTML (Hyper Text Markup Language) is a set of “markup” tags that are responsible for structuring all the various elements of a webpage.
 It designates headers, footers, paragraphs, links, images, and everything in between.
 HTML is what search engine crawlers “read” when they index your website.